onikienko/use-chrome-storage/README.md

 # use-chrome-storage

 ### Russian invaders must die.
-Glory to Ukraine.
+Glory to Ukraine. Тримайтеся, брати!

 ☝️ This package is for usage in Chrome Extensions.
-Should work with Firefox extensions but did not tested.
+Should work with Firefox extensions but not tested.

-Custom React hooks for `chrome.storage.` You may use it for keeping global persisted state in chrome extensions.
+Custom React hooks for `chrome.storage.` You may use it for keeping global persisted state in Chrome Extensions.

 - Simplify work with `chrome.storage`
 - Supports `chrome.storage.local` and `chrome.storage.sync`